mohdahsanrazakhan/react-for-5-yo/README.md

 `useEffect` is a React Hook that enables you to perform side effects in functional components. _Side effects can include data fetching, interacting with the DOM, setting up subscriptions, and more_. `useEffect` is a critical tool for handling tasks that would typically be performed in lifecycle methods of class components.

+In simpler terms, think of `useEffect` as a way to:

+- Do something after the component is shown on the screen for the first time (like fetching data from a server).

+- Redo that something when certain values you care about change (like re-fetching data when a user selects a different option).

+- Clean up anything you set up when the component is no longer needed (like cancelling a timer or closing a connection).

+It's a versatile tool that helps you manage the extra stuff your component needs to do beyond rendering UI elements.

 ### Here's an overview of how `useEffect` works and its key concepts:

 - **Importing `useEffect`:** To use the `useEffect` Hook, you need to import it from the 'react' library.